 Each type of plant requires individual and specific conditions to thrive, with each plant needing different nutrients, pH levels (Hydrogen ion content), amounts of water, sunlight levels and organic matter content.
 A small oversight in the balance of any of these conditions can result in plants being put under stress.
 This can make them vulnerable to pests and disease.
 As fully trained horticulturists, we can identify and rectify the problem to make sure you get the very best from your garden.
-We have much experience in the planting and maintaining of shrub and herbaceous borders.
-With the correct planting scheme you can achieve colour and interest to tantalise the senses all year round, even in the depths of winter.
+We have much experience in the planting and maintenance of shrub and herbaceous borders.
+With the correct planting scheme, you can achieve colour and interest to tantalise the senses all year round, even in the depths of winter.

 Tree Planting & Staking

 Certain trees and large bushes need to be supported because of their size.
 When the stakes used for supporting such trees and bushes are correctly employed, they can be hidden and used for only a short period of time, until the tree becomes established.
 The choice of trees we can plant in our garden is endless!

 - Mature to the desired height of the customers choosing?